Melky-Phoe/StateSmurf/DiagramSmurf/README.md

-# StateGraph
+# DiagramSmurf
-Library for creating State graphs and changing states
+Library for creating State diagrams and changing states

 ## Requirements